 The answer to suffering, illness or disability is NOT to legalise assisted suicide.
 All that would do is place vulnerable people in our families and neighbourhoods at risk.
 It would also undermine suicide prevention strategies in New Zealand.

-The truly humane and dignified response is to ensure that everyone has access to the best physical, emotional, social and spiritual care they need, when they need it.
+The truly compassionate response is to ensure that everyone has access to the best physical, emotional, social and spiritual care they need, when they need it.